Home kitchen Tips & TechniquesKitchen Tips How To Clean The Inside Of A Burnt Tea Kettle

 2. Is there a natural way to remove unpleasant odors from my tea kettle?

-Regularly cleaning and properly drying your tea kettle after each use can also help prevent odors from developing in the first place.
+After every use, routinely washing and correctly drying your tea kettle can also help stop smells from starting in the first place.

 3. Can I use dish soap to clean the inside of my tea kettle?